PeterHuberSg/CustomControlBaseLib/README.md

 ## Sample

-`CustomControlBase` can be used for any custom control. `CustomControlSample` in `CustomControlSampleLib` provides a detailed example how to add `Visuals`, `FramworkElemtens`, `Controls`, etc. and how to directly draw to the screen can be easily combined.
+`CustomControlBase` can be used for any custom control you write. `CustomControlSample` in `CustomControlSampleLib` provides a detailed example how to add `Visuals`, `FramworkElemtens`, `Controls`, etc. and how to directly draw to the screen can be easily combined.
 Left in the sample is a `TextBox` and right